 Buying clothes for dolls can get expensive, but if you have a little sewing experience, it's not too difficult to make them.
-Plus, when you find a few patterns you like, you can customize the designs with different fabric and a few extra details.
-Then the same patterns take on a new look!
+Plus, when you find a few patterns you like, you can customize the designs with different fabrics and a few extra details.
+Then the same patterns take on a new look.

 01 of 10

 Wendi Gratz from Shiny Happy World shows you how to make these cute separates.
 They perfectly fit her Dress-Up Bunch dolls, which she sells the patterns for, but you could fit them to other dolls too.
 These are easy to make.
 Plus, she shares a tip for giving denim doll shorts details from the real deal.

 02 of 10

 When you find a pattern that works in more than one way, it makes sewing doll clothes even easier.
 With this basic dress from Craft Patch, you can learn how to make it once, then create several styles, including a doll nightgown.
 You could even use this to sew up some tops with varying sleeve lengths.